SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 2. Select `Create`.
 3. Select `Email` as "Action Type".
 4. Select `Next`.
-5. Provide any value as "Name".
+5. Provide any value as "Name", e.g. "SendEmailAction".
 6. Provide your email address in the field "Email Address".
 7. Provide any email subject for "Subject Template", e.g. "ANS for LaMa".
 8. In the "Payload Template" field, paste the following for receiving the event payload via email